Dying Trades: Why These Endangered Skills Still Matter in 2026

 9. Blacksmith

 Blacksmiths work with different metals to make and repair decorative, industrial and everyday items.
 The craft can be traced all the way back to the Iron Age with the first instances hailing from what is now known as Syria.
 Compared to the number of carpenters (240,000) the number of blacksmiths pales in comparison.
 In 2010 there were only an estimated 600 blacksmiths working professionally in the UK.
 However, numbers are on the rise and if you want to get into this ancient trade you can make around £30,000 a year.
+Some traditional crafts like blacksmithing are considered critically endangered due to a lack of practitioners and viable training opportunities.

 How to Become a Blacksmith